Learn how to meet CBAM obligations, avoid costly penalties, and build resilient supply chains with reliable carbon reporting.

 • Lack of integrated workflow: Disconnected tools leave gaps in audit trails, reconciliation, and evidence management.

-A standard approach to CBAM compliance
+A standardised approach to CBAM compliance

 Manual processes are not enough.
 CBAM requires a structured system that can deliver visibility across supply chains, standardised reporting formats, and evidence that can withstand regulator scrutiny.

 The European Union Carbon Border Adjustment Mechanism Assessment (EU CBAMA) provides that structure.
-Built within NQC’s SUPPLIERASSURANCE platform, it guides organisations through every step of compliance: identifying in-scope goods, collecting supplier data, validating disclosures, and generating regulator-ready reports.
+Built within NQC’s platform, it guides organisations through every step of compliance: identifying in-scope goods, collecting supplier data, validating disclosures, and generating regulator-ready reports.

 By turning complex reporting into a clear, repeatable workflow, EU CBAMA reduces the burden on suppliers, increases data quality, and ensures companies are prepared for both the transition and definitive phases of CBAM.